Summertime in Bend brings with it not only beautiful weather but also an abundance of activities to enjoy.

 For the real daredevil, biking and rafting may not be enough to satisfy your need for adrenaline; instead, you may need to try rock climbing.
 And Bend has been named a “bona fide climbing town” by National Geographic Adventure magazine.

-Smith Rock is a popular rock climbing destination for those from around the globe, with rock faces reaching 550 feet.
+Smith Rock is a popular rock climbing destination for those worldwide, with rock faces reaching 550 feet.
 A daily permit to access the park is only $5, and there are yearly passes available for locals and regular visitors.

 Spring and autumn are the most popular (and amenable) climbing months as winter reaches freezing temperatures and summers can reach upwards of 100 degrees.
-However, early summer can be a great time to check out the rock climbing locations in Bend, Oregon.
+However, early summer can be a great time to check out Bend, Oregon’s rock climbing locations.